California Fashion Act

 Status: IN REVIEW

-A law, formally called the Fashion Environmental Accountability Act, inspired by the NY Fashion Act that would require fashion brands to disclose their environmental impact, carbon emissions, water use, and waste.
+Introduced February, 2025, the Fashion Environmental Accountability Act—inspired by the NY Fashion Act—would require fashion brands to disclose their environmental impact, carbon emissions, water use, and waste.

 Starting in 2026, fashion brands would be required to publicly disclose their scope 1 and scope 2 greenhouse gas emissions annually, and their scope 3 greenhouse gas emissions in 2027.
 They must also cut emissions in line with the Paris Agreement targets of limiting global warming to 1.5 degrees Celsius above pre-industrial levels.